Shaunwei/RealChar/docs/render_deploy.md

-# Render.com Deployment Guide.
+# Render.com Deployment Guide
+We have heard from you about difficulties in deploying RealChar in certain environments.
 We have experimented with Render (https://render.com/), which has a quick and easy way to deploy a repo directly.
 We hoep this helps you deploy RealChar quickly, without needing to set up the infra.

 # Steps